Dr-Emann/one-million-sliders/Readme.md

 **Description:** Retrieves a snapshot of the slider states within a specified range.

+**NOTE**: The range is described in number of _bits_ for legacy reasons.
+To request a range from the first slider to the 100th slider, would request with `start=0` and `end=800`. (both start and end should be 8 times the slider index)

 **Query Parameters:**
-- `start` (u64): The starting index of the range.
-This value will be rounded down to the nearest multiple of 1024.
+- `start` (u64): The starting bit of the range.
+This value will be rounded down to the nearest multiple of 1024 (32 sliders).
-- `end` (u64): The ending index of the range.
-This value will be rounded up to the nearest multiple of 1024.
+- `end` (u64): The ending bit of the range.
+This value will be rounded up to the nearest multiple of 1024 (32 sliders).

 **Response:**
 - `200 OK`: Returns a JSON object containing the start index and the base64-encoded bits representing the slider states.
+  Note that the actual start bit is indicated by the `start` field in the response.
+  - e.g. If the `start` field is 1024, the first byte of the `bits` field (after base64 decoding) corresponds to the value of the 129th slider.
 - `400 Bad Request`: If the range is invalid.

 **Example Request:**